Mpdreamz/owin-101/Readme.md

 ## 05 - Branching the builder

 We take a dependency on Microsoft.Owin.Mapping to see how we can get a very simple routing going on.
-Up untill now our handlers were completely sequential.
+Up until now our handlers were completely sequential.
 This shows how to branch off and have different endpoints doing different things.

 Use 05.bat to run